Shopify/ruby-lsp/jekyll/addons.markdown

 ### Registering formatters

 Gems may also provide a formatter to be used by the Ruby LSP.
-To do that, the addon must create a formatter runner and register it.
+To do that, the add-on must create a formatter runner and register it.
 The formatter is used if the `rubyLsp.formatter` option configured by the user matches the identifier registered.